saky-semicolon/Introduction-to-Programming/README.md

 4. Operators-
 a.
 Arithmetic Operators: ←; The expression X←6 means that a value 6 is assigned to the variable X. Examples: +, -, *, /, %
 b.
 Relational Operators

+# Chapter-10
+## Algorithms and Flowcharts
+# Chapter-11
+## Pseudocodes
+* A pseudocode is a semiformal, (typically English) spoken-like language with limited vocabulary that can be used to design and describe algorithms.
+<b>Criteria of good pseudocode: </b>

+* Easy to understand, precise and clear.
+* Gives the correct solution in all cases.
+* Eventually ends.

+* A series of steps or statements that are executed in the order they are written in an algorithm.
+* The beginning and end of a block of statements can be optionally marked with the keywords begin and end.
+<b><i>Example 1:</i></b>

+      1. Begin
+      2. Read the birth date from the user.
+      3. Calculate the difference between the birth date and today’s date.
+      4. Print the user’s age.
+      5. End

+* Defines two courses of action depending on the outcome of a condition.
+A condition is an expression that is, when computed,evaluated as either true or false.

+* The keywords used are if and else.
+<b>Format:</b>

+    if condition
+      then-part
+    else
+      else-part
+    end_if

+<b><i>Example 2:</i></b>

+    if age is greater than 55
+      print “Pencen”
+    else
+      print “Kerja lagi”
+    end_if

+* Sometimes in certain situations, we may omit the else-part.

+    if number is odd number
+      print “This is an odd number”
+    end_if

+* Nested selection structure: basic selection structure that contains other if/else structure in its then-part or else-part.

+    if number is equal to 1
+      print “One”
+    else if number is equal to 2
+      print “Two”
+    else if number is equal to 3
+      print “Three”
+    else
+      print “Other”
+    end_if

+<b><i>Example 3:</i></b>

+<b>Pseudocode: The Repetition control structure.</b>

+* Specifies a block of one or more statements that are repeatedly executed until a condition is satisfied.
+* The keyword used is while.
+<b>Format:</b>
+  while condition
+    loop-body
+  end_while

+<b><i>Example 5: Summing up 1 to 10</i></b>

+    set cumulative sum to 0
+    set current number to 1
+    while current number is less than or equal to 10 add the current number to cumulative sum add 1 to current number
+    end_while
+    print the value of cumulative sum

+Pseudocode: The Repetition control structure
+• Subsequently, we can write the previous pseudocode (example 5) like this.
+• Example 6: Summing up 10 numbers
+cumulative sum = 0
+current number = 1
+while current number is less than or equal to 10 cumulative sum = cumulative sum + current number current number = current number + 1 end_while print the value of cumulative sum
+• Note that in this algorithm, we are using both the sequence and repetition control structure
+17
+Pseudocode: The Repetition control structure
+• Example 7:
+Begin
+number of users giving their birth date = 0 while number of users giving their birth date < 10 begin
+ Read birth date from the user.
+ Calculate the difference between the birth date and today’s date.
+ Print the user’s age.
+ if the age is greater than 55
+print “Pencen”
+ else
+print “Kerja lagi”
+ end_if
+ number of users giving their birth date + 1 end end_while
+End
+18
+Pseudocode: The Repetition control structure
+• Example 8:
+while user still wants to play begin
+Select either to play on a network or play against computer if play on network create connection to remote machine play game with connected computer else select mission play game locally end_if
+Ask user whether he/she still wants to play end end_while
+19
+Pseudocode: The Repetition control structure
+• Example 9:
+while user still wants to play begin
+Select either to play on network or play against computer if play on network create connection to remote machine play game with connected computer
+Else
+select mission
+play game locally
+end_if
+Ask user whether he/she still wants to play end end_while
+• For readability, always use proper indentation!!!
+20
+Flowcharts
+• A flowchart is a graph used to depict or show a step by step solution using symbols which represent tasks.
+• The symbols used consist of geometrical shapes that are connected by flow lines.
+• It is an alternative to using pseudocode; while a pseudocode description is verbal, a flowchart is graphical in nature.
+21
+Flowchart Symbols
+Terminal symbol - indicates the beginning and end points of an algorithm.
+Process symbol - shows an instruction other than input, output or selection.
+Input-output symbol - shows an input or an output operation.
+Disk storage I/O symbol - indicates input from or output to disk storage.
+Printer output symbol - shows hardcopy printer output.
+22
+Flowchart Symbols cont…
+Selection symbol - shows a selection process for two-way selection.
+Off-page connector - provides continuation of a logical path on another page.
+On-page connector - provides continuation of logical path at another point in the same page.
+Flow lines - indicate the logical sequence of execution steps in the algorithm.
+23
+Flowchart – sequence control structure
+Statement 2
+ Statement 1
+ Statement 3
+:
+24
+Flowchart – selection control structure
+Condition
+elsestatement(s)
+thenstatement(s)
+No Yes
+25
+Flowchart – repetition control structure
+Condition Loop
+Statement(s)
+yes
+no
+26
+Flowchart – example 1
+Begin
+Read birth date
+Calculate
+Age = current year – birth date
+Display age
+End
+27
+Flowchart – example 2
+Begin
+Read age
+End
+YES Age > 55?
+NO
+print “Pencen” print “Kerja lagi”
+28
+Flowchart – example 5
+Begin
+End
+current_number <= 10?
+NO
+YES
+sum = 0
+current_number = 1
+sum = sum + current_number
+current_number = current_number + 1
+print sum